My Year of Preparation

 I brought a cold back with me from the US, so a few training sessions missed this week.

-October 13th – Training now fully indoor
+Training now fully indoor

-Weight: 109kg Loss:18kg Garmin Age: 62
+Weight: 109kg Loss: 18kg Garmin Age: 62

 Nothing to report this week.
 Weather is now too grim to train ouside if one does no need to!